 In the next part of our Sedation Series at the office of Poulos & Somers, we’ll be discussing IV sedation, which is one of the best options for patients who are nervous about an upcoming dental surgery, or who have serious dental anxiety.
-Let’s take a look at the basics of IV sedation now.
+Let’s take a look at the basics and common side effects of IV sedation now.

 What Is IV Sedation And How Does It Work?

 IV sedation is the deepest level of sedation that is provided at most dental offices.
 Though Poulos & Somers does offer general anesthesia for some treatments, IV sedation is usually a better alternative.

 This treatment uses the same types of sedative medications used in oral conscious sedation to reduce your level of consciousness, and keep you feeling safe and comfortable throughout your appointment.
 However, these drugs are administered intravenously with an IV drip, which means that they enter your bloodstream right away, without being digested in your stomach.

 This means that IV sedation typically causes a deeper overall state of sedation compared to oral conscious sedation, and it takes effect more quickly.
 It’s quite common for patients to forget most of what happens during their treatment, and to sleep through their entire appointment.
 Some patients may cry after IV sedation and experience other mild side effects.

 However, it’s important to note that IV sedation does not render you completely unconscious.
 You’ll be able to breathe on your own without a ventilator, and you can be roused and respond to verbal commands, in most cases.

 What Are The After Effects Of IV Sedation?

 IV sedation can have a number of side effects which may last up to 4-6 hours or longer after your treatment.
 Immediately after your treatment, you will feel groggy and confused.
 You may not remember conversations that you have for a few minutes after waking up.
 Some patients also may cry after being sedated, even if they are not feeling upset.